Pride PH Festival: History

-Pride PH Festival is organized by Pride PH, a network of LGBT organizations, in partnership with the local government of Quezon City (QC).
+Pride PH Festival is organized by Pride PH, a network of LGBTQ organizations, in partnership with the local government of Quezon City (QC).
 During its launching, an estimate of 5,000 participants marched from the North Avenue gate of the Quezon Memorial Circle.
 The whole event was attended by 25,000 people.

 Like the first Pride PH Festival, the 2nd edition was once again held in Quezon City.
-In the 2023 Pride PH Festival, the local government unit of QC launched the Right to Care card, a healthcare proxy card for LGBT couples.
+In the 2023 Pride PH Festival, the local government unit of QC launched the Right to Care card, a healthcare proxy card for LGBTQ couples.
 The event was dubbed as the "Largest Pride March in Southeast Asia" after setting an attendance record of 110,752.

 The third edition in 2024, was attended by 200,000 people.
 The concert in the evening was paused midway at 6:30 PM (PHT) due to inclement weather, and was later cancelled, with G22, Bini and Vice Ganda supposed to perform.